mate-academy/js_array-methods/checklist.md

-1. [CODE STYLE] - don't mutate original array elements - it will cause unexpected results later on.
+1. [CODE STYLE] - don't mutate original array elements - it will cause unexpected joinWithSeparators later on.
 2. [CODE STYLE] - avoid creating needless copies of arrays, you can iterate existing array
 3. [CODE STYLE] - use `plus` operator with assignment operator `=` if you want to add something to existing value